rightedges/market_rotation/README.md

     ```

 3.  **Migrate the database:**
-    If new features require database changes (like the benchmark weight persistence), run the migration script:
+    If new features require database changes (like the benchmark weight persistence or custom strategy weights), run the migration scripts:
     ```bash
     python migrate_db.py
+    python migrate_weights.py
     ```
-    *Note: This script checks for missing columns and adds them safely.*
+    *Note: These scripts check for missing columns and add them safely.*

 4.  **Restart the application:**
     ```bash